Administrative Office No.: 0824-2425966

 2. Classification of Applicants:

-An applicant for admission to the Ph.D. programme shall be classified under any one of the following categories:
+An applicant for admission to the Ph.D. programme shall be classified under any one of the two categories : Internal & External.

-(b) Regular Academic Staff of the University: Regular academic staff of Departments/ Constituent Units who are allowed to register for Ph.D. on part time basis;
+(a) Regular Academic Staff of the University: Regular academic staff of Departments/Colleges of the University.

-(d) Non-academic Staff of University/Constituent Units : A regular member of non-academic staff of the University and its Departments/Constituent Units who satisfies eligibility qualifications and is allowed to be registered for a part-time Ph.D. programme;
+(b) Non-academic Staff of University/Constituent Units : Regular member of non-academic staff of the University or its Departments/Constituent Units who satisfies eligibility qualifications.
+Both (a) and (b) are permitted on part-time basis.

 3. Minimum qualifications for admission:

-(a) The required minimum qualification for admission to a Ph.D. programme shall normally be a Master’s Degree in the relevant field with a minimum of 55% marks or equivalent grade (50 % for SC, ST or those who have minimum ten years relevant experience).
+(a) The required minimum qualification for admission to a Ph.D. programme shall normally be a two year Master’s Degree in the subject/relevant field with a minimum of 55% marks or equivalent grade (50 % for SC, ST or those who have minimum ten years teaching/industry experience).
 Or Pass in M.Phil.
 Degree in respective subject with 60% marks after completion of Masters Degree.

 (b) In exceptional cases, Department Research Committee (DRC) may propose any other suitable qualifications/ requirements in specific areas, consistent with the norms of UGC, AICTE and other statutory bodies, to URC for its recommendation to the Academic Council for approval*.